Vikas-Dave/Vikas-Dave/README.md

 **`Game Developer / Web Developer`**

-A highly skilled and results-driven Game Developer with extensive experience in designing, developing, and delivering high-quality gaming experiences.
+A highly skilled and results-driven Full Stack Developer with extensive experience in designing, developing, and delivering high-quality web applications.
 Adept at collaborating within Agile and Scrum frameworks to achieve project milestones on time, ensuring successful completion of all phases.
-Proficient in a variety of programming languages, including C, C++, Python, and Blueprint scripting, with a proven track record of creating engaging, innovative, and user-centric games.
-Committed to continuous improvement and applying cutting-edge technologies to develop immersive and dynamic gameplay.
+Proficient in both frontend and backend technologies, including HTML, CSS, JavaScript, React, Node.js, and Databases (SQL/NoSQL), with a proven track record of building robust, scalable, and user-centric applications.
+Committed to continuous improvement and applying cutting-edge technologies to deliver seamless and dynamic web experiences.

    <p align="left">
      <a href="https://www.x.com/VikasDave0511" target="_blank" rel="noreferrer"><img